30 steps towards company citizenship for the smaller business

 - Fair trade tea, coffee, biscuits and sugar deliver a fair price and basic civic essentials to the producers of raw materials in poorer countries.

-- Low impact cleaning products reduce the negative impact of the chemicals you put down the drain, helping to keep our wildlife, rivers and oceans safe.
+- Low impact cleaning products reduce the negative effect of the chemicals you put down the drain on the environment, helping to keep our wildlife, rivers and oceans safe.

 - Certifiable sustainable products – such as wood (in our furniture) or palm oil – makes sure we will still have such resources available in the future (and our consciences are clear).